Splizard/imgui/Readme.md

 Ideally I would like the entire functionality of Imgui ported, including all current widgets and features.

-The end goal is to have the complete IMGUI debug window running natively in Go.
+The end goal is to have the complete IMGUI demo window running natively in Go.
 I started a on this but my attempt is largely incomplete...

 ## Current Status